google/zetasql/docs/query-syntax.md

 A `WITH` clause can optionally include the `RECURSIVE` keyword, which does two things:

 + Enables recursion in the `WITH` clause.
-If this keyword is not present, you can only include non-recursive common table expressions (CTEs).
+If this keyword isn't present, you can only include non-recursive common table expressions (CTEs).
   If this keyword is present, you can use both [recursive][recursive-cte] and [non-recursive][non-recursive-cte] CTEs.
 + [Changes the visibility][cte-visibility] of CTEs in the `WITH` clause.
-If this keyword is not present, a CTE is only visible to CTEs defined after it in the `WITH` clause.
+If this keyword isn't present, a CTE is only visible to CTEs defined after it in the `WITH` clause.
 If this keyword is present, a CTE is visible to all CTEs in the `WITH` clause where it was defined.